TQLApp/TQL/Documentation/Documentation/Create-a-plugin.md

 ## Copying matches

-The `ICoppyableMatch` interface gives TQL a way to copy matches.
+The `ICopyableMatch` interface gives TQL a way to copy matches.
 If you implement this interface, a copy icon will be added next to your match.
 If the user clicks it, TQL calls into the `Copy` method on the interface to allow you to copy something to the clipboard.

 > [!TIP] The example here implements the standard pattern for copyable matches.
 > The URL is the same as the one in the `Run` method.